-Your final grade is accumulated through three components.
-First, you will be assigned four labs during the first half of the semester, with each of them worth 10%.
-Second, as this is a seminar course, you are expected to actively participate in all aspects of this course, i.e., leading discussions, raising intelligent questions, offering critiques to the readings, relating the course materials to major social issues, etc (5%).
-Third, to be prepared for in-class discussions, you will need to read assigned chapters and journal articles before each class, and submit your written summaries (for journal articles only) during class time (10%).
-You will also be quizzed over some critical concepts introduced in class from time to time (10%).
-Finally, you are required to write a research proposal related to children's speech (35%).
+Your final grade is accumulated through several components.
+First, you will be assigned four labs during the first half of the semester, with each of them worth 5%.
+Second, as this is a seminar course, you are expected to actively participate in all aspects of this course, i.e., in-class discussions, raising intelligent questions, offering critiques to the readings, relating the course materials to major social issues, etc (10%).
+Third, each of you will be responsible to lead discussions on selected articles (10%).
+In addition, you will need to submit your written summaries (for journal articles only) during class time (10%) and be quizzed over some critical concepts introduced in class occasionally (10%).
+Finally, you are required to write a research proposal related to children's speech (40%).